 Is there an opening act?

 When possible, the inclusion of an opening act will be announced ahead of time, however artists will sometimes bring a surprise opener with them.
 Either way the show will start with the opening act at the advertised time and the headliner will follow.
-If a show is billed as “an evening with”, there is no opening act and the headliner will take the stage at the advertised start time.
+If a show is billed as “an evening with”, there is no opening act.

 How do you define “Senior” and “Child” priced tickets?